kovasap/mod_rng_free/README.md

 For example, what used to be an attack with a 5% hit change is now an attack that always hits, but for 5% damage.

-This idea behind this is that the expected hits to kill is the same, but is perfectly consistent now.
+This idea behind this is that the expected hits to kill is the same as vanilla, but now it will always take the the same number of hits to kill no matter what.
-In the base game, attacking can be very "swingy".

 This mod also adds an "action points remaining" tooltip to all enemies.
 I should probably remove this, but it was useful for previous iterations of the